 SA Wine Industry and Lean Production

-The Office of Green Industries SA has supported the South Australian wine industry to assist with the uptake lean production tools and techniques to save resources, reduce wastage, and reduce costs.
+Green Industries SA has supported the South Australian wine industry to assist with the uptake lean production tools and techniques to save resources, reduce wastage, and reduce costs.

 A collaborative partnership with the SA Wine Industry Association and Wine Australia has supported a spread of small to large wineries from across